 Add To Favorites

 Be a geometry detective!
-Cut out and design these shiny 3-dimensional stars.
+Students cut out and design shiny 3-dimensional stars.
 They’re filled with angles.

-Talk about ways to describe shapes using words such as sides, corners, lines, and angles.
+Talk with students about ways to describe shapes using words such as sides, corners, lines, and angles.
 Analyze familiar 2-dimensional plane figures, such as squares, triangles, and rectangles.
-Identify properties that make each shape unique.
+Ask students to identify properties that make each shape unique.
 Compare familiar 3-dimensional space figures such as cubes and pyramids.
 What properties make these shapes unique?

 Here’s a new way to create paper stars that are unique.
 Fold an 8-inch (10 cm) square piece of construction paper in half to form a rectangle.
 Hold the rectangle so the fold is at the bottom.
 Bring up the bottom right point to meet the left side about 1/3 of the way down from the top left corner.
 Press down on fold.